 5. Recycling is Reducing Waste and Pollution

-We have written two other articles regarding the benefits of recycling and the advantages and disadvantages of recycling.
-These articles explain how different methods, like the above method of reducing waste, could save our planet.
+We have written about the advantages and disadvantages of recycling.
+This article explains how different methods, like the above method of reducing waste, could save our planet.

 The advancements in the recycling industry has a multi-layered effect.
 As the technology further develops, it becomes cheaper and more convenient which results in it becoming more economically viable to recycle instead of producing more.
 Overall, recycling will slowly use less energy and will produce fewer emissions.